 Regarding to the observation above, it is necessary to define a new type of fixed-to-ground geographical area to signal a service area for MBS broadcast.

-Define a new fixed geographical area to represent the intended service area
+Define a new Earth fixed geographical area to represent the intended service area

 The service area is very similar to what was already defined for PWS (Public Warning System) where an emergency alert can be broadcasted within certain geographical areas down to the size of a single TN cell through SIB8 in TN.
 The emergency messaging broadcasting is also a targeted service for MBS broadcast service.
 Especially, the warningAreaCoordinatesSegment IE [4]-§9.3.63 can be reused as an efficient way to define a new MBSGeofilteringAreaCoordinates IE. The warning area coordinate (WAC) [5] can use coordinates, radius or polygon description of the geographical area.

-Re-use as much as possible existing procedures and messages to address the issue of service area for broadcast service.

 Consider Warning Area Coordinates (WAC) used in CMAS geographical filtering for geographical area definition (either coordinates, radius or polygon).

 As discussed in [2], the broadcast service should benefits of a joint TN/NTN deployment.
 The usage of dedicated geographical area for MBS geofiltering could then be used also in TN, avoiding multiple definitions.

-The definition of a dedicated geographical service area for broadcast service in NTN is compatible for a usage of a joint TN/NTN deployment in a future Release.
+The definition of a dedicated geographical service area for broadcast service in NTN is compatible with a joint TN/NTN deployment in a future Release.

 Information broadcast